fdiebel/hasselblad-cf-50-distagon-ff/README.md

-Follow Focus Gear for Hasselblad CF 50mm Distagon Lens
+Follow Focus Gear - Hasselblad CF 50mm Distagon Lens
 =============

 A simple friction mount follow focus gear designed to fit the barrel of the Hasselblad CF 50mm Distagon prime lens.
 Gear pitch is the standard 0.8mm.